p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 ## Ricoh enters—and why it matters

-This is where the pattern breaks.
+This is where the pattern breaks—and where the idea starts to look less like a brand quirk and more like a viable choice.

 For years, Leica was the only company willing to build digital cameras with monochrome sensors.
 That made those cameras easy to dismiss as a Leica-specific anomaly: niche products for a niche audience, sustained by a unique brand and a unique customer base.